G-Research: Background

 In 1997, Peter de Putron formed his own hedge fund named De Putron Fund Management which had seed money from George Soros.
 The newsletter MARHedge reported in 1999 that the fund was managing about $100 million.
 The fund became a group of different companies known as De Putron Fund Management Group Limited.
 Although the entity known De Putron Fund Management no longer exists, the group of companies is still operational and is mainly owned by de Putron.
 By 2014, a former employee estimated that the amount being managed was $3 billion to $5 billion although this figure was disputed by a spokeswoman for de Putron.

 One of companies in the group was founded in 2001 as Gloucester Research, which was focused on quantitative finance.

 The firm has changed its name to GR Software & Research and then Trenchant.
 While it is legally known as Trenchant, the firm now operates under the trade name, G-Research.

 G-Research employs quants that are staff who perform quantitative analysis on financial investments.
 In the London office, quants create algorithmic trading strategies and software.
 The traders who are based in the Guernsey office use the trading signals produced from these software to perform trades.
-The firm is known to pay very high starting salaries of almost $200,000 to new graduates who join the firm as quants.
+The firm is known to pay very high starting salaries of almost $ 200 000 to new graduates who join the firm as quants.

 G-Research considers its trading algorithmic codes as trade secrets and has employed very stringent security measures to ensure they cannot be copied or stolen.
 It has taken significant legal action against former employees that are suspected of copying or stealing its trade secrets.

-The CEO of G-Research is Ben Leadsom who is husband of Andrea Leadsom, the brother-in-law of de Putron.
+The current CEO of G-Research is Mark Jones, who was appointed at the start of 2025.

 The fund group and G-Research itself have been labeled in the media as Hedge funds although they might be considered closer to a family offices.
 Former employees have stated that most of the assets being managed belong to de Putron and that capital from external investors isn't normally accepted.